 The sea and the archipelago are close to Viking Line's heart

 As a shipping company on the Åland Islands, the sea is our livelihood and promoting its well-being is important to us.
-We want to be the forerunner in utilizing new solutions that reduce the environmental impact.
+We want to be the forerunner in utilising new solutions that reduce the environmental impact.

 The sea and the archipelago have, of course, been very important to Viking Line for many decades.
 Our actual environmental work started in the 1980s as our fleet was renewed and expanded.
 Our environmental work has become a natural part of decision-making and our daily work.